pelensky/JavaTTT/README.md

 2. Human VS Computer
 3. Computer VS Computer

-At this stage, the computer player selects a random available space.
-This does not implement the Minimax algorithm.
+At this stage, the computer player selects a random available space, it does not implement the Minimax algorithm.

 #### Running instructions
-1. Clone the repository
+1. Clone the repository by clicking on the green "Clone or Download" button
+2. Select Download Zip
+3. Double click the zip file to unzip it
-2. CD into the repository
+4. In terminal, CD into the repository
-3. Build the app by running `$ gradle build`
+5. Build the app by running `$ gradle build`
-4. Run the tests by running `$ gradle test`
+6. Run the tests by running `$ gradle test`
-4. Play the game by running `$ gradle --console plain run`
+7. Play the game by running `$ gradle --console plain run`
-5. Enjoy!

 #### The Rules